Wondering where the best places to study abroad in Australia are? We got you! While … Read more

 - Founded in 1887, the University was formally granted university status in 1992 and is known as a global university of technology and design.

 - RMIT’s main campus is located in the heart of Melbourne in the midst of galleries, restaurants and shops.
 Students enjoy all the benefits associated with studying in the lively Central Business District.

 - RMIT has a reputation for providing practical education, training and research.
 Programs are developed in consultation with industry to ensure graduates are employable.

-- Ranked as the number one school in Australia for Art and Design by the QS World University Rankings, and considered in the world’s top 100 universities in Art and Design; Architecture; Engineering (Civil and Structural; Electrical and Electronic; and Mechanical, Aeronautical and Manufacturing); Computer Science; and Business and Management Studies, which is AACSB accredited.
+- Ranked as the number one school in Australia for Art and Design by the QS World University Rankings, and considered in the world’s top 100 universities in Art and Design; Architecture; and Engineering (Civil and Structural; Electrical and Electronic; and Mechanical, Aeronautical and Manufacturing).

 - RMIT University has three campuses in Melbourne with most TEAN students based on the main city campus, located downtown on the north edge of Melbourne’s Central Business District.
 It is easily accessible by tram and train from any point in greater Melbourne.
 The sights and sounds of the artistic city of Melbourne spill onto the urban city campus and reveal the slightly chaotic charm of RMIT, with its blend of colors and styles and traditional and modern architecture.
 RMIT University is located in a vibrant part of Melbourne.